Northern-Lights-Games/Rebel/README.md

 - Quadratic/Cubic Bezier curve API
 - Full GPU GLSL implementation of a Cubic Bezier
 - Compatibility with Java2D, (BufferedImages can be loaded to Textures)
-- Simple transformation API including rotate() and scale() methods that abstract
+- Simple transformation API including rotate() and scale() methods that abstract matrix math
 - Simple Particle System API (ParticleSource)
 - Custom GLSL shader support (Vertex/Fragment Shaders)
 - Packages into a single .jar file to include in your classpath!